Housing Welfare Social Work

 Case where priority on the housing transfer list is being sought on anti-social grounds must be referred to the Anti-Social (Allocations Support) Section.

-Any child protection issues must be reported to the Tusla - Child and Family Agency or at the your Local Garda Siochana as the organisations responsible for the Protection and Welfare of Children
+Any child protection issues must be reported to Tusla - Child and Family Agency or An Garda Síochána as the organisation’s responsible for the Protection and Welfare of Children.

 Please note referrals for Housing Welfare/Social Work Service are only accepted from other agencies and services (i.e. clients cannot refer themselves).